 TGac editor: modify D0.2 P145L1, as follows

-If a transmitter follows the rule defined in step d) when one or more channels are busy within its operating bandwidth, the transmitter operates in static BW operation mode.
-Otherwise, the transmitter operates in dynamic BW operation mode.
+If a transmitter follows the rule defined in step d) when one or more channels are busy within its operating bandwidth, the transmitter is considered operating in the static BW operation mode.
+Otherwise, the transmitter is considered operating in the dynamic BW operation mode.